 Mention the word ‘training’ in the average workplace and there’s usually a handful of responses, ranging from eye-rolling and groans of resentment to cries of delight at the prospect of being able to ‘escape’ for a day and do something different from the usual routine.

 You’d expect a company that specialises in providing work-related training to champion the cause and, of course, we do.
 But training – in particular, effective training – plays a significant role that while being generally under-valued, is often only conspicuous by its absence.

-Health and safety-related training (including online) is, at times, derided as a sort of ‘necessary evil’, safety measures are often considered barriers that prevent us from getting on with our jobs quickly; a box-ticking exercise that slows down productivity with forms to fill in and demands that specific equipment must be used.
+Health and safety training courses (including online health and safety courses) is, at times, derided as a sort of ‘necessary evil’, safety measures are often considered barriers that prevent us from getting on with our jobs quickly; a box-ticking exercise that slows down productivity with forms to fill in and demands that specific equipment must be used.

 Health and Safety in the UK

 This attitude prevails despite the fact that the consequences of not adhering to health and safety measures in particular stretch far beyond mere inconvenience.
 In fact, a recent report published by the Health and Safety Executive (HSE) delivers the stark news that over the last year, 144 people were killed in the UK in work-related incidents.

 That’s 144 families who said goodbye to their loved ones as they headed out to work, expecting they’d come home again at the end of their shift.

 Of these fatalities, a quarter were in the construction industry and almost the same percentage of all work-related fatalities – 24% – were caused by a fall from height, which is surprising when you consider that much of the regulation around health and safety training has been brought about with that particular trade in mind and specifically around working at height.